VOLTTRON/volttron/README.md

    location on the other volttron instance machine.
 For example, if you have two instance v1 and v2, scp v1's v1-root-ca.crt to v2 and v2-root-ca.crt to v1.

+   Note: If using VMs, in order to scp files between VM openssh should be installed and running.

    b.
 Append the contents of the transferred root ca to the instance's root ca.
    For example: